 People can find over-the-counter (OTC) oral rehydration products in grocery stores, drug stores, or online.

 Clear soups, popsicles, and ice chips can help with rehydration, especially if a toddler refuses to drink water.
 If the toddler is still breast-feeding, they should continue to do so alongside the rehydration solution and their solid diet.

 If a toddler needs medical treatment, their doctor may provide rehydration in the form of an IV solution.

 Toddlers who have been ill can begin eating again when they have not vomited for 4 hours.
 For decades, people have used the BRAT diet, which consists of bananas, rice, applesauce, and toast, to ease diarrhea and vomiting in children.

 Although this diet is safe and gets positive anecdotal feedback, there has not been any comprehensive research to confirm how well it works.

-Caregivers should take a toddler with any of the following symptoms to see a doctor:
+Caregivers should take a toddler with any of the

 - no urinating for over 3 hours